 Public goods are services and products that are given to consumers by the government.
 They come in two types – public goods and private goods.
 Public goods are described as non-excludable and non-rivalrous.

 Therefore, if a specific good is both non-excludable and non-rivalrous, it is considered a public good.
-It means that it lets every single person benefit from it and does not deny access to a single person or group of persons.
-Also, the consumption of the good by one person does not affect the consumption of another person.
+This means that all people benefit equally from it, and no one is denied access to it.
+Also, the consumption of the goods by one person does not affect the supply available for consumption by another person.